High Quality Teacher Education Since 1894

 Teacher Licensure Programs

-Graduates of MCLA's state-approved licensure programs have a 98% pass rate on the Massachusetts Test for Educator Licensure.
-We offer licensure programs for teachers wishing to (1) teach at the early childhood, elementary, middle school, and secondary levels, or (2) teach biology, chemistry, English, general science, history, mathematics, physics, political science/political philosophy at the middle school or secondary level, reading specialist, and moderate disabilities.
+MCLA's state-approved licensure programs are offered for teachers wishing to (1) teach at the early childhood, elementary, middle school, and secondary levels, or (2) teach biology, chemistry, English, general science, history, mathematics, physics, political science/political philosophy at the middle school or secondary level, Reading Specialist, and Moderate Disabilities.
 Learn more.

 Education Department Office